feren-OS/Feren-User-Guide/docs/installemptyhdd.rst

 Once you've done this, press :guilabel:`Set Up`.

-Feren OS will now do some final preparations for first boot.
+Feren OS will now do some final preparations before you can use it.

 Once Feren OS has done setting itself up, it'll take you to a screen saying "All Done".
-From here you can click :guilabel:`Done` to continue to your all-new Feren OS installation.
+From here click :guilabel:`Done` to continue to your all-new Feren OS installation.

 .. figure:: images/oemconfig5.png
     :width: 1024px